CS5008Fall2025/homework-sorts-jroberge16/Report.md

 4. Selection
 5. Bubble -> worst

-As for consistentcey we can clearly see that Merge and Quick sorts have the slowest growth rate and therefor are the most consistent given and increasing list size.
-We can also say that selection and merge sort are the most consistent since they have a none adaptive run time (best, worst and average are the same).
-Bubble sort is a little bit of a quagmire given how much worse it is compared to the others.
-I believe the issue is related to the number of `swaps` bubble sort algorithum does.
-The other quadratic algorithum tend to perform less swaps.
+For consistency, the Merge and Quick sort algorithms have the slowest growth rate, and thus are the most consistent as the number of elements grows.
+In another way, we can also say that Selection and Merge sort are the _most_ consistent for runtime, since their best, average, and worst cases are the same.
+Bubble sort also seem to have the most variation in practice.
+I believe the issue with Bubble sort is related to the number of `swaps` the Bubble sort algorithm performs.
+The other quadratic algorithms tend to perform fewer swaps and therefore are less costly at each iteration.

 ### 3. Big O